misfits42/ICC_Security_notes/icc_security_exercise_02/notes.md

 ```
 Benefits:
 - Attacker can choose when to initiate connection to the implant, and not have to wait for the implant to made a callback.
+- Don't need to re-exploit target machine to put implant back on.

 Drawbacks:
 - Inbound network traffic is often more highly scrutinised compared to outbound traffic, so the connection initiation is more likely to be blocked compared to a callback implant.